Health and Welfare

 The Decanal and Welfare Team

-Carrie Ryan is the Equality Dean, a Welfare Dean with special responsibility for equality issues.
-She is a DPhil student in the School of Social and Cultural Anthropology.
+Carrie Ryan is one of Oriel's Welfare Officers and she is a DPhil student in the School of Social and Cultural Anthropology.

 Junior Dean: Alexander von Klemperer